-- Ability to develop, conduct and manage a research project.
+- The ability to develop, conduct and manage a research project.

-- Critically and independently reflect and statistically analyse project results.
+- The ability to critically and independently reflect and statistically analyse project results.

-- Ability to communicate a convincing and reasoned scientific argument at a level and style appropriate to the audience and to report scientific findings in an oral and/or written format.
+- The ability to communicate a convincing and reasoned scientific argument at a level and style appropriate to the audience and to report scientific findings in an oral and/or written format.

-- Ability to work on an advanced scientific activity both autonomously and collaboratively.
+- The ability to work on an advanced scientific activity both autonomously and collaboratively.

 - Awareness of professional practice in food science & human nutrition and an understanding, appreciation and respect for appropriate conduct and practice.